aCuissot/Hands-On_Machine_Learning_Exercises/README.md

 The Jupyter part and the rest are independants

-I ll finish that later, let me a month
+I ll finish that later, around 15 of august